SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 ## Pipeline

-Our pipeline for the counter application will be composed of 3 models: the counter model, a identity feedback loop model, and an identity output model.
+Our pipeline for the counter application will be composed of 3 models: the counter model, an identity feedback loop model, and an identity output model.
 The schema for the pipeline is the following:

 ```mermaid
 flowchart LR